Toll-like receptor 10: Function

 The protein encoded by this gene is a member of the toll-like receptor (TLR) family which play a fundamental role in pathogen recognition and activation of innate immunity.
 TLRs are highly conserved from Drosophila to humans and share structural and functional similarities.
 They recognize pathogen-associated molecular patterns (PAMPs) that are expressed on infectious agents, and mediate the production of cytokines necessary for the development of effective immunity.

 TLR10 is unique among the TLR family in having an anti-inflammatory function, rather than a pro-inflammatory function.
 This was discovered by over-expressing TLR10 in human cell lines and using antibody-mediated engagement of the receptor on primary human cells.
 When TLR10 is activated in this manner, it suppresses the amount of cytokines produced, as compared to control cells.
 TLR10 engagement also has long-term effects on monocyte and B cell activation/differentiation by suppressing the transcription of activation markers.
 TLR10's mechanism of action is not yet known but activation of the receptor has been shown to suppress NF-κB, MAP kinase and Akt signaling events stimulated by TLR and CD40 ligands.
-Currently, no ligand has been identified for this receptor.
-However, the computational analysis reported that TLR10 can interact with peptidoglycan and (triacyl) lipopeptides in concert with TLR2 (as a heterodimer).
+The computational analysis reported that TLR10 can interact with peptidoglycan and (triacyl) lipopeptides in concert with TLR2 (as a heterodimer).

-Some ligands of TLR10 have been recently described: HIV-1 gp41, H. pylori LPS (TLR2/10), L. monocytogenes, B burgdorferi, H1N1/H5N1.
+Some ligands of TLR10 have been recently described: HIV-1 gp41, Helicobacter pylori LPS (TLR2/10), Listeria monocytogenes, B burgdorferi, H1N1/H5N1.

 Expression

 TLR10 has been transcriptionally shown to be expressed in secondary lymphoid tissues such as the spleen, lymph nodes, and tonsils.
 More specifically, protein level expression of TLR10 has been shown on the surface of B cells, monocytes and neutrophils; but not on T cells.
-Monocytes have the highest expression of TLR10 among these cell types but the overall expression of TLR10 is low compared to other TLRs.
-TLR10 has also been shown to be produced intracellularly in neutrophils and B cells differentiating into plasma cells.
+B cells have the highest expression of TLR10 among these cell types but the overall expression of TLR10 is low compared to other TLRs.
+TLR10 has also been shown to be produced intracellularly in monocytes and neutrophils.

 Multiple alternatively spliced transcript variants encoding the same protein have been found for this gene.